Symbian9/qmapshack-doc-wiki/DocGisItemsEditMultiple.md

 ![maproom2](images/DocGisItemsEditMultiple/DeleteOne.png) - Remove a highlighted point by a left click.
 If routing is enabled the lines to and from the point are updated by sub-lines.

+The next buttons configure the routing mode:

+**0** - No routing selected.
+Points are connected by a straight line.

+**A** - Auto-routing.
+To use auto-routing the current selected router must be a properly configured offline router.
+The points are connected by sublines derived by the router.

+**V** - Vector-routing.
+To use vector-routing a vector map must be active for the area.
+The points are connected by the points of a polyline in the vector map.
+It is important the the first and the second line is part of the polygon.
+Else a straight line is used.